-There are decisions to be made whether the patient - in mid-life, comatose, possibly brought on by COVID complications - should receive a trach for long-term ventilator support and a peg feeding tube.
-An immigrant with family in a faraway land, he doesn't comprehend American healthcare or advanced care options.
+There are decisions to be made whether the middle-aged patient - comatose, possibly brought on by COVID complications - should receive a breathing tube for long-term ventilator support.
+An immigrant with family in a faraway land, he doesn't comprehend American healthcare or advance care planning.
 What should his caregivers do?
 Who should decide?

-THE CANCER PATIENT
+THE UNREPRESENTED PATIENT

 The patient is dying of cancer, losing decisional capacity a bit more every day with nobody to make important healthcare decisions on her behalf.
-Is there no one, she was asked by the physician.
+"Is there no one?" she was asked by the physician.
 "Anyone else we could call?"
 The patient sadly shook her head.
 "No one."

-Ethics Direct/Ethics+
+Ethics Direct/ Ethics+ Services

-The Center enters into formal agreements with providers and health systems to support and improve performance of ethics committees and clinical staff.
+The Center enters into formal affiliate agreements with providers and health systems to support and improve performance of ethics committees and clinical staff.